An Update on the Health Effects of Spay/Neuter in Dogs

 Retrospective examination of computerized hospital records from the Veterinary Medical Teaching Hospital at UC Davis over a period of 13-15 years has been conducted to explore the effects of neutering on disease risk.
 Data analysis is ongoing but results thus far demonstrate that the effects of neutering vary depending on exactly when a dog is neutered, whether the dog is male or female, and the breed or size of dog.
 Researchers have specifically evaluated the effect on clinical orthopedic disease (hip dysplasia, elbow dysplasia, and cranial cruciate ligament disease), neoplasia (lymphosarcoma, mast cell tumor, osteosarcoma, hemangiosarcoma, and mammary cancer), urinary incontinence, and pyometra.
 Golden Retrievers and Labrador Retrievers were studied first, followed by German Shepherd Dogs and numerous other breeds.
 This data will be used to build an open access database describing the health implications of neutering on 34 different dog breeds (Table 1).

-Table 1 - Dog breed studied for the health erffects of spay/neuter with CHF funding
+Table 1 - Dog breeds studied for the health effects of spay/neuter with CHF funding

 |Australian Cattle Dog||Collie||Pembroke Welsh Corgi|